crypticCaroline/puppyplaymates/README.md

-#### Local Enviroment
+#### Local Environment
 Create env.py file in the same file system.
 In your route folder type - touch env.py - to create the file.
-Your virtual configerations should look similar to this.
+Your virtual configurations should look similar to this.
 You will need to create a SECRET_KEY and input the IP and PORT settings.
 I used [Random Key Gen](https://randomkeygen.com/).

         import os